0MM-Network/0mm-containers/vault/references/demo-unsealing-with-transit-auto-unseal.md

 Note

 Save the `token` output securely.
-You will reference it in the target cluster’s configuration (for example, by exporting it as `VAULT_SEAL_TOKEN`).
+You will reference it in the target clusters configuration (for example, by exporting it as `VAULT_SEAL_TOKEN`).

 - - -